CRESS-Surrey/eXtraWidgets/README.md

 ### Using

 Unlike regular NetLogo widgets, the extra widgets and tabs are created through code.
 A good place to put that code is in the  [`startup`](http://ccl.northwestern.edu/netlogo/docs/dictionary.html#startup) procedure, which runs automatically when your model is opened.

-Here is an example demonstrating some of the things that you can do with the extension.
 To learn more about how to use the extension, take a look at the [wiki](https://github.com/nicolaspayette/eXtraWidgets/wiki), especially the [Primitives](https://github.com/nicolaspayette/eXtraWidgets/wiki/Primitives) and [Bundled Widget Kinds](https://github.com/nicolaspayette/eXtraWidgets/wiki/Bundled-Widget-Kinds) pages.

+If you encounter any difficulties, [ask a question on StackOverflow](http://stackoverflow.com/questions/tagged/netlogo).
+If you believe you have found a bug (or would like to request a feature) [open a new issue](https://github.com/nicolaspayette/eXtraWidgets/issues/new).

+Here is an example demonstrating some of the things that you can do with the extension:

 ```
 extensions [xw]